kronosapiens/kronosapiens.github.io/_posts/2015-08-11-permissions-and-chef-pt1.md

 ...
 {% endhighlight %}

-From this, we learn an important fact about files in unix-like systems: they are owned by a `user` and placed in a `group`.
+From this, we learn an important fact about files in Unix-like systems: they are owned by a `user` and placed in a `group`.
 This means that by adding users to various pre-defined groups, those users (who may not themselves own any files) will have special access to files they do not personally own.
 From this we can infer some design principles in these systems:

 - A individual user account has principal responsibility for a file, and will enjoy the greatest control over the file.
 - Generic users will have equal or less access to the file than the owner.
 In cases of critical, sensitive files, they may not be able to access them at all.